 The Big Short

-The Big Short didn’t quite make my top ten mostly because I’ve watched Inside Job and Margin Call many times over each so a lot of the big revelations about how the 2008 financial crisis came to be weren’t revelations to me.
+The Big Short didn’t make my top ten mostly because I’ve watched Inside Job and Margin Call many times over each so a lot of the big revelations about how the 2008 financial crisis came to be weren’t revelations to me.
 That said, this film did an admirable job of explaining those things in ways I think more people will respond to.
 Sure, Inside Job is full of good info, but I think a lot more people will respond to the explanation of sub-prime mortgages as told by Margot Robbie sipping champagne in a bubble bath.

 There are three separate but connected stories in the movie, and each has at last one big star around to help tell it.
 Interestingly Christian Bale, Steve Carell, and Brad Pitt don’t share any screen time, but their stories are all connected and given that it’s a story about a disaster we’re still basically living with it’s told in a fun and engaging way.
 Definitely give it a look when you get a chance.